esterkimx/episode/README.md

 ep 7
 ```

-Watch with VLC
+Watch with mpv
 ```
-ep 7 -v vlc
+ep 7 -v mpv
 ```

-Make VLC default player for this directory (add `-g` to make it global)
+Make mpv default player for this directory (add `-g` to make it global)
 ```
-ep set viewer vlc
+ep set viewer mpv
 ```

 Show config for the current directory